inspiredminds/contao-fieldset-duplication/README.md

 Notification tokens
 -------------------

-If you need your fieldset rendered as notification token, you can define notification token formats.
+If you need your fieldset rendered as notification tokens, you can define notification token formats.
 Just define the fieldset name, a format name and select a template.
 The fieldset will be available at token form_{NAME}_{format} ({NAME}_{format} if you don't use the notification center).

 Following templates are shipped with this extension: